ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/data-types.md

-# Data types
+# Stack-allocated data types

 Rust is a *statically typed* language, which means that it must know the types of all variables at compile time.
-Next types are of a known size, i.e. they can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied tomake a new, independent instance if another part of code needs to use the same value in a different scope.
+Next types are of a known size, i.e. they can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.

 ## Scalar types